The German Guidelines for Diagnosis and Treatment of Gender Incongruence and Gender Dysphoria of Childhood and Adolescence

 "After the discussions on the literature-based evidence situation, it was clear to the steering group that there would be no evidence-based recommendations on individual interventions in the treatment of gender incongruence or gender dysphoria in this field due to a lack of controlled evidence of effectiveness and an overall weak evidence situation with regard to uncontrolled evidence of effectiveness from case-cohort studies."

 However, the claim that evidence-based recommendations are not possible when the evidence is of low quality is inaccurate.
 Evidence-based recommendations are always possible regardless of the state of the evidence.
-The key requirement for a highly quality evidence-based guideline is not that the guidelines are based on high-quality evidence but that they are based on the best available evidence.
+The key requirement for a high-quality evidence-based guideline is not that the guidelines are based on high-quality evidence but that they are based on the best available evidence.
 This is achieved by conducting a systematic search, appraising the evidence for quality, and by basing the recommendations on the evidence while assigning an appropriate level of "strength" to each specific recommendation.
 This methodologically rigorous process was not followed in the case of the update to the German child and adolescent gender dysphoria guidelines.

 Below is a brief summary of the recommendations contained in the draft guidelines: